broadinstitute/ml4h/model_zoo/DROID-RV/readme.md

 ## Software Requirements

-DROID-RV was trained and tested using Python 3.6.9 with packages detailed in (requirements.txt)[requirements.txt].
-A Docker image containing all necessary software to run model training and inference can be found on (Docker Hub)[https://hub.docker.com/r/alalusim/droid].
+DROID-RV was trained and tested using Python 3.6.9 with packages detailed in [requirements.txt](requirements.txt).
+A Docker image containing all necessary software to run model training and inference can be found on [Docker Hub](https://hub.docker.com/r/alalusim/droid).
 The model was trained and tested on x86 CPUs using Nvidia v100 GPUs.

 ## Installation